vigneshwaranr/blog_posts/2018_07_14_A_spiritual_journey_into_kafka_producer_continued.md

 ![image](https://raw.githubusercontent.com/vigneshwaranr/blog_posts/master/screenshots/A_spiritual_journey_into_kafka_producer/Level3.png)

-For any distributed system, it helps to do the following:
+For any distributed system, it helps to do the following to scale:

 * Understand the overview of its system architecture
 * Have a look at [every single configuration](https://kafka.apache.org/documentation/#producerconfigs) it has and spot what you can tune with safe assumptions at first and then keep tweating by experimenting with different values.
 * If still not helping, then it's time to do such deep diving to find where is the bottleneck.

-For Kafka, I found that these three are the main configurations we can tweak:
+For Kafka, I found it helpful to tweak these three configurations:

 * `batch.size`
   * Kafka can accumulate multiple records *of a particular topic-partition* in batches and send multiple batches together instead of sending individual records.